Private Internet Access is a U.S.-based company that offers users instant activation of its Virtual Private Network (VPN) services.

 PIA is the fastest VPN that I've used.

 I’ve been using PIA for a month now.
 Before that, I’ve tried a big variety of services (including free ones like Betternet).

 None of them have such an easy UI as PIA.
 PIA stays minimized on your taskbar and you can just right click and connect to a server from there.

 They have tons of servers, which are really quick, and if I say really, I mean a lot.

 PIA is by far the best

 Based on my knowledge, nothing can beat PIA.
-It’s easy and simple to use, connects within seconds and is very reliable tool.
+It’s easy and simple to use, connects within seconds and is very reliable software.

 I especially like that you can keep it minimzed on your taskbar and quickly change server locations.

-Furthermore, PIA connect to a server pretty much instantly while many other VPN providers can take 5-10 seconds.
+Furthermore, PIA connects to a server pretty much instantly while many other VPN providers can take 5-10 seconds.